 The maximum takeoff weight for this aircraft is 70,000 lbs, maximum landing weight is 62,400 lbs and it’s maximum cruise altitude is 51,000 ft.

-With 28 large windows and spacious lounge areas, the cabin in the 7X is 6’2″ ft in height, 7’8″ ft in width and 39′ ft in length.
+With 28 large windows and spacious lounge areas, the cabin in this aircraft is 6’2″ ft in height, 7’8″ ft in width and 39′ ft in length.
 It has a private lavatory, full size galley, ergonomic seating, advanced quieting acoustics and more.

 Equipped with the Falcon EASy Flight Deck Avionics.
 This helps significantly improve situational awareness and helps to reduce the amount of workload for the pilot.
 EASy II, is an upgraded version which offers more features and functionalities that are designed for overall safety for the passengers, pilot and crew.